mui/mui-x/docs/data/charts/overview/overview.md

 For common use cases, the single component is the recommended way.

-Those components' name ends with "Chart".
-They only require `series` prop, describing the data to render.
+Those components' name ends with "Chart" and only require the `series` prop, describing the data to render.

 They also have plenty of other props to customize the chart behavior.